AKA-SSH/Text-Summarizer/README.md

 # Text Summarizer

 ## Description
-This is a dummy project based on a professional project developed for Dekin's University, Australia.
+This is a dummy project based on a professional project I have worked on for Dekin's University, Australia.
 The project focuses on text summarization, providing abstract summaries for research papers and reports.
 Additionally, it includes tasks such as question generation and a QnA bot.

 ## Project Workflow
 1. PDF -> raw text